 However, I will be taking periodic breaks from binge-watching everything I’ve missed to check my email [once per day/every evening/occasionally] while I’m away.

 If this matter isn’t time-sensitive, rest assured that I’ll respond when I’m back in the office.
 But, if this is an urgent request, please resend any messages that require my immediate attention with a subject line of “URGENT: [Original Subject]”.

 Out of Office Template #6 For the Person Who Likes to Live on the Edge (of HR Protocol)

 I’m currently out of the office for the holidays—which means I’m busy either:

-A) Trying not to laugh at my [relative’s] corny jokes
+A) Trying not to laugh at my [Relative Name’s] corny jokes

-B) Attempting to explain my career to my [relative] for the 800th time
+B) Attempting to explain my career to my [Relative Name] for the 800th time

 C) Getting buzzed on too many mugs of eggnog (hey, can you blame me?)

 I’ll return on [date] or after I watch [favorite holiday movie] one too many times (whichever comes first)—and will respond to your message at that time.

 If your request is urgent, there’s no use sitting idly in my inbox.
 So, please send your request to [Contact Name] at [contact email].